abditake/Reading-Notes/class-01.md

 ## <a name="html0"></a>Duckett HTML Introductions
 ---
- People Access the web through many different mediums.<br>
- This can range from browsers, web servers, devices and screen readers.<br> Web Servers are computers that remain connected to the internet.
-They make <br>
+ People Access the web through many different mediums.This can range from browsers, web servers, devices and screen readers.<br>
- sure they send webapges out to devices that request them.
+ Web Servers are computers that remain connected to the internet.
+They make sure they send webapges out to devices that request them.<br>

  Screen Readers: <br>
  - *Programs that read out the contents of a computer screen to a user. <br>